UnofficialCrusaderPatch/UnofficialCrusaderPatch2/AI_Personality_in_depth_description.md

 ### Recruitment probabilities

 The AI groups its troops into four main categories: Sortie units, defensive units, raiding units and attack force units.
 Moreover, there are three power states in which the AI can be: Default, Weak and Strong.
 For each of these states, one can set recruiting probabilities for defensive, raiding and attack force units.
-Thereby, the three probability values for a state need to add up to 100.

 The AI will dynamically switch its recruitment activities between those troop categories during a game (e.g. when reaching `RecruitGoldThreshold`), at which point the probabilities come into play: The higher one of the probability values, the more likely the AI is to switch to recruiting troops for the corresponding category.

 For instance, setting `RecruitProbDefDefault` to 0, `RecruitProbRaidDefault` to 80 and `RecruitProbAttackDefault` to 20 would cause the AI – when being in the default power state – to switch to recruiting raiding troops with about 80% probability, and to attack troops with about 20% probability, whenever the recruitment category switch is triggered.

+__TODO:__  the recruit gold threshhold triggers the recruitment of units for a short period of time, which will continue for that period of time, or until the gold is depleted.
+So it doesn't check for the second unit to be recruited, if it is still above the recruit gold threshhold.

 - **Note:**
     The AI will always prioritize recruiting sortie units, regardless of what recruitment probabilities are set in the AIC parameters for the other three troop categories.
-Moreover, the AI's recruitment behavior differs while it is still setting up its castle, being more defensive overall and not recruiting attack troops.
+Moreover, the AI's recruitment behavior differs in the beginning of a game, being more defensive overall.
 Something similar can also be noticed when the AI feels pressured: When this happens, it sends a message, calls its allies for help, recruits defensive units faster than usual and also sells more goods in order to do so.
 - **Note:**
-    While it is possible to set recruiting probability values for a power state to not add up to 100, in that case the resulting behavior ingame may happen to not match the provided values.
+    The three recruiting probability values for a power state do not necessarily need to add up to 100, as the probability values just denote relative probabilities.
+The corresponding percentages are derived by dividing those values by their sum.
+For example, values of 1, 2, 3 will result in a sum of 1 + 2 + 3 = 6, and the relative probabilities will be 1/6, 2/6, 3/6, corresponding to percentages of about 17%, 33%, 50%.
 - **Note:**
     The AI will recruit sortie units, raid units and defensive siege engines even when below its `RecruitGoldThreshold`.
+For the latter, the `DefSiegeEngineGoldThreshold` can be used instead though, for a similar effect (see below for further info on that).

+__TODO:__ recruitment behavior (see below) defined by the relevant AIC values: as NP found out the behavioural switch is tied to matchtime.
+As soon as matchtime of 4000 ticks (thats 1 minute and 20 seconds on gamespeed 50) is passed, the recruitment behaviour will go into the default.
+Attacktroops however can be recruited prior to that, if the AI's defense maximum is reached, as defense recruitment probability is then converted into attack recruitment probability. as mentioned above, it can very well recruit attack troops there, but not raiding troops.
+Attacktroops however would need the AI to have maxed out the defense troops and the actual switch for behavour is at matchtime = 4000.

 ### Recruitment speed